Taxation of Mutual Funds

 Cost Basis Methods: Average Cost Method, Specific Identification Method, FIFO Method

 Starting in 2012, the fund will report the taxpayer's basis in the fund shares to the Internal Revenue Service (IRS) on Form 1099-B, Proceeds From Broker and Barter Exchange Transactions when the taxpayer redeems the shares.
-The reportable shares are referred to as covered shares, whereas shares acquired before 2012 are referred to as noncovered shares.
+The reportable shares are called covered shares, whereas shares acquired before 2012 are noncovered shares.
 The fund will report to the IRS the average cost method for determining the basis for noncovered shares, even if the taxpayer uses a different method.

 To calculate profit or loss, the taxpayer subtracts the basis in the shares from the redemption value.
 If the taxpayer purchased the shares all at one time, then there is generally no problem in calculating the basis.
 However, if the taxpayer acquired the shares at different times, and redeems some of the shares at different times, then a method must be selected that identifies which shares were sold so that profit or loss can be determined.